chennnxu/chennnxu.github.io/_posts/2023-05-30-Unveil-City-Vibrance.md

 #### Sentiment segmentation

-create some wordclouds to see the most frequently used words in the event description
+First, create some wordclouds to see the most frequently used words in the event description
 <div align = "center">
 <img src="/assets/img/eventbrite/wordcloud.png" width = "500" alt="category" align=center />
 </div>

+**To be continued**